ankri/react-proximity-feedback/README.md

 You can pass two props to the `ProximityFeedback` component:

-* `maxDistance`: When the mouse is between 0 and this `maxDistance` in px the proximity feedback will be triggered and calculated.
+* `threshold`: When the mouse is between 0 and this `threshold` in px the proximity feedback will be triggered and calculated. ([Demo](https://ankri.github.io/react-proximity-feedback/index.html#demo-threshold))

 * `throttleInMs`: The time in milliseconds the proximity will be calculated.
 The lower the number the higher is the frequency the proximity will be calculated.
 Defaults to 250.

 ## Render Props